xairoo/audiobookshelf-tracker/README.md

 # Audiobookshelf Tracker

-AudiobookShelf Tracker is a self-hosted web application to track the listening history from [Audiobookshelf](https://github.com/advplyr/audiobookshelf).
+Audiobookshelf Tracker is a self-hosted web application to track the listening history from [Audiobookshelf](https://github.com/advplyr/audiobookshelf).

 The application records the: